 West Nile Virus (WNV) has recently emerged in North America as a threat to both public and animal health.
 On this page, you'll find a list of resources on disease transmission, susceptibility, and prevention.
 Also listed are details regarding federal, state, and local government actions in assisting with disease surveillance and control.

 West Nile VirusWhat is West Nile Virus and how is it transmitted?

-There are two federal web sites that address this question: (1) The Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services (human health issues and the transmission cycle and viral effects in mammals and bird species) and (2) The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (animal health issues).
+Federal web sites that address this question: (1) The Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services (human health issues and (2) The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (animal health issues).

 How can I protect myself and my animals?

 See these websites for information on how to protect yourself: